Description of, and background on, the Dale Chihuly chandelier recently acquired by the Sacramento Crocker Art Museum.

 You see where the entrepreneurship comes in.

-What do you think of the Golden Teal Chandelier?
-Do you have a favorite series/style of Chihuly glass art?
+What is your opinion of the Golden Teal Chandelier?
+Do you have a favorite series or style of Chihuly glass art?

 Subscribe to SacramentoRevealed.com to receive the periodic newsletter direct to your inbox!
 Comments are welcome.